suncoast-devs/handbook/lessons/algorithms-day-three/lecture.md

 ```
 1. Start with the first letter in the plain text
-2. For the given letter, figure out it's index in the alphabet (e.g. A is 0, B is 1, ..., Y is 24, Z is 25)
+2. For the given letter, figure out the index in the alphabet (e.g., A is 0, B is 1, ..., Y is 24, Z is 25)
 3. Go to that index in the shifted alphabet and copy that letter to the ciphertext
 4. If this is the last letter in the plain text: STOP
 5. Consider the next letter in the plain text